euberdeveloper/mongoback/README.md

 await mongoExport(options);
 ```

+### Specifying were will the files be saved

-This will export all the collections.
+#### This will export all the collections.
 The result files will be saved in the directory `./backup` and not in the path `./exported` as per default.
 Per default, a folder will be created for each database and for every exported collection the file name will be the collection name and location in the folder bound to its database name.

 ```js
 const { mongoExport } = require('mongoback');